 How "pure" is your refrigerant?
 Do you know?
-Most technicians never question the purity of virgin refrigerant, and most assume the refrigerant in a vehicle is "pure enough" unless the A/C system is acting oddly or has a mysterious cooling problem.
-And even if they did suspect the refrigerant was somehow contaminated, many shops still do not have the proper identification equipment to detect bad refrigerant.
+Most technicians and do-it-yourselfers never question the purity of virgin refrigerant, and most assume the refrigerant in a vehicle is "pure enough" unless the A/C system is acting oddly or has a mysterious cooling problem.
+The cause may be contaminated refrigerant!

-What happens if some R-134a, R-22 or some other "unknown" refrigerant is accidentally pulled into a R-12 refrigerant recovery machine?
-It could cost the shop $300 or more to decontaminate the equipment (to replace the dryer and filter, and then vacuum purge for one hour).
+If contaminated refrigerant is accidentally pulled into a R-12 refrigerant recovery machine, it could cost a repair shop up to $300 or more to decontaminate their equipment (to replace the dryer and filter, and then vacuum purge for one hour).
 The contaminated refrigerant in the recovery tank would also have to be disposed of, which might be worth several hundred dollars depending on how much was in the tank.
-Plus, the shop would lose out on the revenue that might have been generated had the machine not been out of commission for a period of time.

-An even greater danger is when a shop has no idea their equipment is contaminated, or that they are contaminating vehicles they service.
-Contaminated refrigerant can cause A/C cooling problems and component failures, which can lead to disagreements over who is responsible for any damage that might have been caused by the bad refrigerant.
+An even greater danger is when a shop has no idea their equipment is contaminated, or that they are contaminating other vehicles they service in their shop.

 Nobody knows for sure how bad the refrigerant contamination problem really is.
 Some say the issue has been blown all out of proportion by alarmists or those who are promoting the use of refrigerant identifiers to the service industry.
 But a survey by the Florida EPA revealed some startling results.